PapaIL/WindowsMosquittoFiles/README.md

 Next move all four .dll files from this repository into the C:\Program Files (x86)\mosquitto folder that the installer .exe created.

       Mosquitto should now have all it needs.
-One more thing to do ...
+Let's get it running & working.

 After a successful install, you likely need to start the mosquitto service running.
    A) Restarting the computer will accomplish that.
 OR B) run cmd.exe as an administrator and there, enter:  net start mosquitto.
     Or C) run services.msc, scroll down,
         right mouse click on Mosquitto Broker, and use a left mouse click to choose start.

+A) and C) will show you that it started running.

+      One more thing, test that Mosquitto is working ...

+In the search box of Windows Start Button or Cortana, enter cmd twice. on the screen, open 2 side by side command line windows.

+In one cmd window enter: "C:\Program Files (x86)\mosquitto\mosquitto_sub" -h 127.0.0.1 -t house/#
+    (subscribes to any message in the topic "house"
+       In window 2, to publish a message in the topic "house" enter:
+"C:\Program Files (x86)\mosquitto\mosquitto_pub" -h 127.0.0.1 -m "Mosquitto MQTT Message Service is working" -t house/test -d

+     If the message displays in window 1, Mosquitto service should now be running.
 Congratulations.
-Mosquitto service should now be running.
-A) and C) above will show you that it started running

                PS I'm creating a script to automate much of the above & another script to test that mosquitto is working.